User experience design: Design

-When the designer has a firm grasp on the user's needs and goals, they begin to sketch out the interaction framework (also known as wireframes).
+When the designer has a solid understanding of the user's needs and goals, they begin to sketch out the interaction framework (also known as wireframes).
 This stage defines the high-level structure of screen layouts, as well as the product's flow, behavior, and organization.
 There are many kinds of materials that can be involved during this iterative phase, from whiteboards to paper prototypes.
 As the interaction framework establishes an overall structure for product behavior, a parallel process focused on the visual and industrial designs.
 The visual design framework defines the experience attributes, visual language, and the visual style.

 Once a solid and stable framework is established, wireframes are translated from sketched storyboards to full-resolution screens that depict the user interface at the pixel level.
 At this point, it is critical for the programming team to collaborate closely with the designer.
 Their input is necessary to create a finished design that can and will be built while remaining true to the concept.